 - The referring URL of a visit is an identified mail domain or RSS reader.

 - The referring domain has SSL (https://), but your domain does not.
 In this case, the referrer is dropped and this traffic will be categorized as Direct Traffic.

 - Form submission:

 - A contact submitted a HubSpot form on a page without the HubSpot tracking code.
 The system recognizes that the form submission came from a website visit, but will not be able to categorize it without the tracking code on the page.

 - There is no usertoken being passed through the form submission.
 This can occur when using the Forms API or if cookie tracking has been disabled on the form.

 - The visitor who submitted the form has opted to not accept cookies from your site or ignored the banner completely.
 They must click Accept.

-Also, please note that increases in direct traffic can be due to internal traffic or internal domain setup.
-Please check out this article to learn how you can filter out internal traffic from your website analytics and click here to learn how cross-domain linking could be causing an increase in direct traffic.
+Increases in direct traffic can also be due to internal traffic or internal domain setup.
+Learn how you can filter out internal traffic from your website analytics and learn how cross-domain linking could be causing an increase in direct traffic.